intentor/moip-integration-sample/README.md

-# Moip Integration Sample
+# Moip Integration Sample - Node.js

-Sample integration for Moip payment gateway using Node.js.
+Sample integration for [Moip payment gateway](https://moip.com.br/en/) using Node.js.

 The application can be tested on [http://moip-integration-sample.herokuapp.com/](http://moip-integration-sample.herokuapp.com/).

+For more information on Moip integration, please refer to [development docs](https://moip.com.br/para-devs/).

 ## Dependencies